Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 The command below links the header files for SDL to our build configuration.
 ``include_directories( ${SDL2_INCLUDE_DIRS} )``

-Now, to link SDL library files to our project, we can use ``link libraries`` command.
+Now, to link SDL library files, we can use ``link libraries`` command.
 ``target_link_libraries( qmack PRIVATE ${SDL2_LIBRARIES} )``